keshavmahawar/python-book-worm/readme.md

 * chrome driver for selenium

 #usage
-->set chrome driver path in script and directly exectute script ->enter name of book you want to search for
+*set chrome driver path in script and directly exectute script *enter name of book you want to search for
-->specify the no of books you want to get result for ->book_worm_generated.html file will be generated with all links and price of books
+*specify the no of books you want to get result for *book_worm_generated.html file will be generated with all links and price of books